 The PC Systems pathway provides an introduction to the computer hardware, software, and networks as well as in-depth coverage of cybersecurity concepts and techniques needed to help meet the growing demand for entry-level IT professionals.
-Students learn to describe the internal components of a PC, install Windows XP/Windows 7, assemble and fix laptops and desktops.
+Students learn to describe the internal components of a PC, assemble and fix laptops and desktops.
 It also focuses on identifying various cybersecurity threats and implementing layers of defense mechanisms against these threats.
 This pathway prepares students for CompTIA A+ certification and provides an internship/mentorship option.